Aliases for PRKCB Gene

 GeneCards Summary for PRKCB Gene

 PRKCB (Protein Kinase C Beta) is a Protein Coding gene.
-Diseases associated with PRKCB include microvascular complications of diabetes 5 and myotonic dystrophy 1.
+Diseases associated with PRKCB include diabetic macular edema and microvascular complications of diabetes 5.
 Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PRKCA.

 UniProtKB/Swiss-Prot for PRKCB Gene